saltkid/sgr/README.md

 ```

 *Notes:*
 - Just be wary that the first shortcut (sending input) will literally send "sgr" and press enter, even when you're in another TUI.
 This is a limitation of *Windows Terminal* where you can't execute scripts with a shortcut in the same tab.
-The next tab variant works as expected though
+The next tab variant works as expected though and does not paste text

 - If you want to use `pwsh` in the new tab, just replace `cmd.exe /k` with `C:\\Program Files\\PowerShell\\7\\pwsh.exe -noexit -c`
     - yes, it has to be full path, even if `pwsh` is in your PATH